elijahgreenstein/elijahgreenstein.github.io/writing/2025/teaching-plain-text.md

 # Vim

 I do most of my writing with the open-source text editor [Vim][vim].
 Vim allows users to rapidly navigate and edit text files with keyboard commands.
-Mac and Linux machines typically have Vim pre-installed.
-To use Vim, open a terminal and enter `vim`.
+Follow the [Vim download instructions][vim-download] for details about installation (note that OSX typically has a version of Vim pre-installed).
+Once installed, open a terminal and enter `vim` to use the text editor.

 Vim takes some getting used to.
 There are many guides to Vim online, but the quickest way to get started may be the build-in tutorial, which can be launched from the command line with `vimtutor`.